Fork me on GitHub

 Step 1/3.
 Create Okta import rules

 Before setting up the Okta Service, you should create Okta import rules in order to ensure that our Okta applications are set up with appropriate labeling before you attempt to synchronize them.
 First, you'll need to get the group and application IDs from Okta.
-The easiest way to do this is to use the okta-api-token provisioned earlier.
+The easiest way to do this is to use the okta-api-token that was created when when evaluating the prerequisites.

 To get group IDs: